metrorailings/OwlBlog/content/posts/2022-circa-millions-week-3-predictions.md

 ##### _History_

-These two haven't faced one another recently, although Josh McDaniels and Mike Vrabel have squared off last year when the former was still the Patriot offensive coordinator.
-New England whupped the Titans that day, although Tennessee was considerably short-handed and still looking to develop new weapons to replace A.J.
+These two haven't faced one another recently, although Josh McDaniels and Mike Vrabel have squared off last year when the former was still the offensive coordinator of the Patriots.
+New England whupped Vrabel's Titans that day, although Tennessee was considerably short-handed and still looking to develop new weapons to replace A.J.
 Brown and Julio Jones.
 That being said, McDaniels was fully comfortable back then in his capacity as an assistant coach on the Patriots.
 He's yet to find that same comfort so far with the Raiders.

 ***